dotnet/AspNetCore.Docs/aspnetcore/blazor/file-downloads.md

 monikerRange: '>= aspnetcore-6.0'
 ms.author: taparik
 ms.custom: mvc
-ms.date: 06/17/2022
+ms.date: 06/20/2022
 uid: blazor/file-downloads
 ---
 # ASP.NET Core Blazor file downloads

 This article explains how to download files in Blazor Server and Blazor WebAssembly apps.

 Files can be downloaded from the app's own static assets or from any other location.
-When downloading files, Cross-Origin Resource Sharing (CORS) considerations apply.
+When downloading files from a different origin than the app, Cross-Origin Resource Sharing (CORS) considerations apply.
 For more information, see the [Cross-Origin Resource Sharing (CORS)](#cross-origin-resource-sharing-cors) section.

 ## Security considerations